-A charcuterie bouquet, aka salami flowers (salami & friends really) is a delicious arrangement of cured meats and other supporting edibles such as pickles, cherry tomatoes, bread sticks or pretzels, cheese cubes, grapes…
+How to put together a charcuterie bouquet aka salami flowers.
+A delicious arrangement of cured meats and other supporting edibles such as pickles, cherry tomatoes, bread sticks or pretzels, cheese cubes, grapes…

 How to Make a Charcuterie Bouquet

-Fold the freezer paper in such a manner that the coated side faces inwards, surrounding the salami flowers (and friends).
-Nothing, not even sub-par charcuterie bouquet arrangement skills (ahem, look closer at my ‘flowers’ for a visual:) will have as adverse of an aesthetic effect as the oil blotches that will appear on the paper when in contact with the meats if it were not the coated variety.
+- Fold the paper in such a manner that the coated side faces inwards towards where the salami flowers (and friends) will be placed.
+Nothing, not even sub-par charcuterie bouquet arrangement skills will have as adverse of an aesthetic effect as the oil blotches that will appear on the paper when in contact with the meats if it were not the coated.

 Beyond the Salami Bouquet – more DIY gift ideas for beer lovers